apache/jena/CONTRIBUTING.md

 ### JIRA

 The project uses a JIRA instance to track work.
-Please create a JITA so that we can track a contribution.
+Please create a JIRA so that we can track a contribution.

    https://issues.apache.org/jira/browse/JENA

 ### Github

-It is useful to create a JIRA then use teh JIRA number (e.g. JENA-9999) in the Pull Request title.
+It is useful to create a JIRA then use the JIRA number (e.g. JENA-9999) in the Pull Request title.
 This activates the automated mirroring of discussions onto the project developers mailing list.

 To make a contribution:

 * On github, fork http://github.com/apache/jena into you github account.
-* Create a branch in your fork for hthe contribution.
+* Create a branch in your fork for the contribution.
 * Make your changes.
 Include the Apache source header at the top of each file.
 * Generate a pull request via github.
 Further changes to your branch will automatically show up in the pull request

-The project development mailing list is automatically notified of new pull requests and JIRA ia also automatically updated if the JIRA id is in the pull request title.
+The project development mailing list is automatically notified of new pull requests and JIRA is also automatically updated if the JIRA id is in the pull request title.

 ### Discussion and Merging